The Clergy System

 Before the precious blood of the Lamb wiped out distinctions and removed all thought of caste among those who are in him, God had a special clergy.
 Then the tribe of Levi stepped forward in answer to the call of Moses at a time of grave crisis, the members of that tribe were elevated to the status of a professional priesthood.
 They were separated from the people (the laity) in whose behalf they were to come before God with sacrifices and offerings, and in ritual observance.
 The tribe of Levi found their inheritance (kleros, clergy) not in the land with the people (laos, laity) but in the direct service of God.

 As priests of God the members of this tribe could perform certain functions which were forbidden to others under the penalty of death.
 They could touch holy things which others were not permitted to touch.
-“At that time the Lord set apart the tribe of Levi, to carry the ark of the covenant of the Lord, to stand before the Lord to minister to him, and to give the blessing in his name to this day.
-That is why the Levites have no portion or inheritance with their brothers; the Lord is their inheritance, as the Lord your God promised them” (Deuteronomy 10.8,9).
+“At that time the Lord separated the tribe of Levi, to bear the ark of the covenant of the Lord, to stand before the Lord to minister unto him, and to bless in his name, unto this day.
+Wherefore Levi hath no part nor inheritance with his brethren; the Lord is his inheritance, according as the Lord thy God promised him.”
+(Deuteronomy 10:8-9).

 This is very clear and one need not be too astute to observe that under the Mosaic economy a select group was set apart from the rest of God’s people and ordained to officiate and minister unto God.
 It was the exclusive right of the priests to bear the sacred ark.
 They intoned the regulation blessing over the heads of the people in the name of God.
 The people were barred from encroaching upon or entering the sacred precincts.
 They dared not touch a piece of the hallowed furniture.

 The priests wore a special garb, a robe or tunic, girded with a special sash, and topped off with a tall headdress.
 No one outside the priesthood was allowed to wear this distinctive attire and any person who did so would suffer death for impersonating a priest.
 The priest was a mediator.
 He stood between the people and God.
 Men approached God only through other men who were empowered with sacerdotal (priestly) authority.
-“If any one of the common people sins unwittingly in doing any one of the things which the Lord commanded not to be done, and is guilty, when the sin which he has committed is made known to him, he shall bring for his offering a goat . . .and the priest shall make atonement for him, and he shall be forgiven.”
+“And he shall bring a ram without blemish out of the flock, with thy estimation, for a trespass offering, unto the priest: and the priest shall make an atonement for him concerning his ignorance wherein he erred and wist it not, and it shall be forgiven him.”
+(Leviticus 5:18).

 A special priesthood must draw its support from those for whom it officiates.
 The priests cannot farm or make a living.
 They must busy themselves with affairs of the temple.
 They must keep the ritual program moving.
 Those who constituted the priestly clergy could not farm, and those who farmed could not be a priestly clergy.
 So the people (laity) had to support the priesthood with their tithes and offerings.

-“The Levitical priests, the whole tribe of Levi, shall have no holding or patrimony (inheritance) in Israel; they shall eat the food-offerings of the Lord, their patrimony.
-They shall have no patrimony among their fellow-countrymen; the Lord is their patrimony as he promised them.”
-(Deuteronomy 18.1,2).
+“The priests the Levites, and all the tribe of Levi, shall have no part nor inheritance with Israel: they shall eat the offerings of the Lord made by fire, and his inheritance.
+Therefore shall they have no inheritance among their brethren: the Lord is their inheritance, as he hath said unto them.”
+(Deuteronomy 18:1-2).
 The priest was entitled to demand the part coming to him before the contributor could use anything for himself.
-“This shall be the customary due of the priests from those of the people who offer sacrifice, whether a bull or a sheep; the shoulders, the cheeks, and the stomach shall be given to the priest.
-You shall give him also the first fruits of your corn, and new wine and oil, and the first fleeces at the shearing of your flocks.
-For it was he whom the Lord your God chose from all your tribes to attend to the Lord and to minister in the name of the Lord, both he and his sons for all time.”
+“And this shall be the priest’s due from the people, from them that offer a sacrifice, whether it be ox or sheep; and they shall give unto the priest the shoulder, and the two cheeks, and the maw.
+The firstfruit also of thy corn, of thy wine, and of thine oil, and the first of the fleece of thy sheep, shalt thou give him.
+For the Lord thy God hath chosen him out of all thy tribes, to stand to minister in the name of the Lord, him and his sons for ever.”
+(Deuteronomy 18:3-5)

 There can be no question but that under the fleshly covenant, written and engraved in stones, God created a clerical caste separate and apart from the people.
 Members of this group encamped between the body of Israel and the sanctuary where God dwelt.
 They wore beautiful robes which distinguished the wearers from the remainder of the people of God.
 They performed functions forbidden to those who had not been anointed.